-A brake drum is a cylinder that is attached to a car’s wheel.
-When the brake pedal is pressed, the brake shoes inside the brake drum are pushed outwards to slow the car down.
+A brake drum is a cylinder attached to a car’s wheel.
+When the brake pedal is pressed, the brake shoes inside the brake drum are pushed outwards to slow the vehicle down.

-Drum brakes have been around since 1900, when they were first employed on a Maybach automobile, though Louis Renault didn't patent the technology until 1902.
+Drum brakes had existed since 1900 when they were first employed on a Maybach automobile, though Louis Renault didn't patent the technology until 1902.

 How Brake Drums Work